The-Jin-799/Kerala-COVID19/README.md

 `npm start`

 This will start a local development server [localhost:3000](http://localhost:3000/ "localhost:3000") on  your browser.
 Now you can make your changes on the component files inside **src** directory.

+## Set up Django backend from this repository
+Hope you have [python virtual environment](https://docs.python.org/3/tutorial/venv.html) installed.
+Create a virtual environment with python3 (make sure that python version is not 3.7, as django is not stable in python3.7).
+I recomend python3.8 .
+To install necessary python packages (django, djangorestframework, django-cors-headers), in your virtual environment run:

+`pip install django djangorestframework django-cors-headers`

+Clone repository to your PC. django files are in **keraladata** folder.
+Change the working directory in the virtual environment to **keraladata**.
+Make sure that there is manage.py file in **keraladata**.
+In virtual environment run:

+`python manage.py makemigrations`

+and

+`python manage.py migrate`

+This will create necessary database files.
+To create admin user (to manage database in project's admin page), in the virtual environment run:

+`python manage.py createsuperuser`

+To start the local development server, in virtual environment run:

+`python manage.py runserver`

+This will start a local development server [localhost:8000](http://localhost:8000/ "localhost:8000") on  your browser.